joshwcomeau/beatmapper/INSTRUCTIONS.md

 ### Song formatting

 You need to get your files in v2 format, and zipped together.
-This is done automatically by BeatMapper, but not by MM / EditSaber / other map software.
-If you've imported your BeatMapper map into another editor to work on the lighting, you'll need to convert the files to v2.
+This is done automatically by Beatmapper, but not by MM / EditSaber / other map software.
+If you've imported your Beatmapper map into another editor to work on the lighting, you'll need to convert the files to v2.

 Currently, you can use SideQuest to do this - the old "Custom Levels" button.
 Open the local songs folder, and drag your v1 file over.
 Click the "refresh" icon; it'll tell you "Error: No info.dat found".
 Click it again and it'll convert the files.